XCSoar/XCSoar/XCSoarV4-README.txt

 	(future: Consider fixing this - it acts differently to other types)
 - Add 'Append' waypoint function, so users can create a task by selecting waypoints from the map in sequence
-- Fix display orientation for square displays e.g. hp 6515
-- Restore sound after exit

 Changes from 4.5 to HEAD:

+- Fix display orientation for square displays e.g. hp 6515 (untested)
+- Added FLARM TRAFFIC and FLARM NOTRAFFIC glide computer events
+- Sound restored at exit
+- Added basic FLARM status support in parser and Status dialog
+- Fixed bug in arrival altitude calculation with respect to bugs
 - Fixed bug in local time display
 - Fixed daylight savings bug
 - Added infoboxes to support temperature acquisition and traces